 Intuitive eating supports a dynamic relationship with food that also considers compassionate curiosity towards our emotions and basic human needs.
 It emphasizes the importance of judgment-free respect for our bodies.
 And for dancers specifically, it allows us to shift the focus of our dancing away from unrealistic body ideals and rather, towards technique and artistry.

-A Holistic and Non-Diet Approach to Food for Dancers
+A Holistic Approach to Food and Movement

 Can Dancers Benefit from Intuitive Eating?